Devin Booker scores 51 points in 3 quarters, Suns rout Bulls

 AP Sports Writer

-PHOENIX (AP) — Devin Booker scored a season-high 51 points in just three quarters, Deandre Ayton had 30 points and 16 rebounds and the Phoenix Suns stretched their winning streak to six games with a 132-113 victory over the Chicago Bulls on Wednesday night.

-Booker scored 25 points in the first half and had 26 more in a sublime third quarter.
-After a contested 3-pointer splashed through the net, “MVP!
-MVP!” chants broke out across Footprint Arena, and the 26-year-old is certainly making an early season case.

-The two-time All-Star had a steal late in the third before sprinting downcourt and flushing home a dunk for his 50th and 51st points.
+The three-time All-Star had a steal late in the third before sprinting downcourt and flushing home a dunk for his 50th and 51st points.
 He added six assists and four rebounds.

-He didn’t play in the fourth quarter with the Suns holding a healthy lead.

 Even more remarkable than Booker’s point total was his efficiency.
 He shot 20 of 25 from the field, going 6 of 7 from 3-point range.
 He is the second player over the last 25 years with 50 points and 80% shooting through the first three quarters of a game, joining James Harden in 2017, according to ESPN Stats and Info.